-The Queen's Bath is one of Princeville's favorite attractions.
+The Queen's Bath is one of Princeville's favorite summertime attractions.
 A pleasant 10 minute hike past a waterfall leads down to a rocky landscape of lava rock.
-Another 5 minute trek over the rocks leads to the bath.
-Roughly the size of a swimming pool, the Queen's Bath is a natural tide pool with some fish.
+Another 5 minute trek over rocks leads to the bath.
+Roughly the size of a large swimming pool, the Queen's Bath is a natural tide pool with some fish.
 Water spills over the lava rocks to refresh the pool.

 A - Sometimes confused for the QB.
-Exposed to open ocean and difficult to reach.
-Do not swim here.
+This area is exposed to open ocean and difficult to reach.
+It's never safe to swim here.

 Queen's Bath Kauai Safety